bleakley/brogue/README.md

   * Imps and monkeys sometimes throw cursed potions.
   * 40% of all cursed runics have positive enchantment, some have very high enchantment.
   * Captive naga and trolls are less common and are found at deeper depths.
-  * Whips cause an aggravate monsters effect on a sneak attack.
+  * Whips worsen your stealth radius when you attack.
+(They are loud!)
   * Empowerment now cures discord and 'reloads' skirmishers with ammo.
   * Kraken now attack all adjacent enemies.
   * Spiders do more damage.